AlvinHon/distributed-model-inference/README.md

 1. Follow [kafka/README.md](/docker/kafka/README.md), you will be able to run kafka cluster in docker containers.
 1. Follow [mariadb/README.md](/docker/mariadb/README.md), you will be able to run database(s) in docker containers.
 1. Follow [monogodb/README.md](/docker/mongodb/README.md), you will be able to run mongodb(s) in docker containers.
+1. Follow [prometheus/README.md](/docker/prometheus/README.md), you will be able to run Prometheus server and Grafana for monitoring and visualization.
 1. Follow [message/README.md](/message/README.md), you will install the common java package `com.ah.message` for the other java projects in this repo.
 1. Follow [preprocessor/README.md](./preprocessor/README.md), you will be able to run multiple java programs for input preprocessing tasks.
 1. Follow [inference-workder/README.md](/inference-worker/README.md), you will be able to run multiple java programs for model inference tasks.